Medicinal Garden

 Target system: Urinary System, Integumentary System

 Use: This plant is mainly used as a stimulant.
-The leaves may also be used in producing excretions from the body (like an herbal diuretic), and may produce sweating, flatulence, urination.
+The leaves may also be used in producing excretions from the body (like an herbal diuretic), and may produce sweating, flatulence, and urination.
 However, the plant also reduces nausea and vomiting.
-Also was used to induce menstruation.
+Bee balm is also used to induce menstruation.
 Extracts of this plant can be applied topically on sprains, infections and other skin disorders.
-Caution should be warranted if a potent extract left too long on the skin.
+Caution should be warranted if a potent extract is left on the skin for too long.
 Boiling the herb in water and gargling this mixture can help with toothaches, sore throats, and mouth infections.

 Preparation: Medicinal Parts- leaves.
 Leaves can be dried and used in tincture.
 A paste of the plant can also be made to be applied externally.